SolidarityEconomyAssociation/open-data/docs/SSE-Standard.md

 ## Name

     Required: No
     Description: The name of the organization.
-It is recommended that names are bellow 10 words (or 90) so that they fit more neatly into text boxes
+It is recommended that names are below 10 words (or 90 characters) so that they fit more neatly into text boxes
     Type: Text
     Validation: (Non strict) below 90 characters